atharvakokane/atharvakokane.github.io/projects.md

     return result
     {% endhighlight %}

-<br />**5th dec:** yes, i missed a day but i did it today alright. i did the day 4, puzzle one after some help. here is my code for the first puzzle:
+<br />**5th december:** yes, i missed a day but i did it today alright. i did the day 4, puzzle one after some help. here is my code for the first puzzle:

 {% highlight python %}
 def read_grid_from_file(filename):